 If you get stumped at any point in your research, remember you can Ask Us.

 If you are on the New School campus, in a New School dorm, or logged in through the New School wireless network, you may prefer starting your research from the library's website.
-As noted above, if this is not the case, you will have to log into BobCat to fully access the library's content (databases and other electronic resources).
+As noted above, if this is not the case, you will have to log into the catalog to fully access the library's content (databases and other electronic resources).